coccon/proffastpylot/docs/time_offsets.md

 # Time offsets

-In version 1.1 the handling of the time offsets is improoved.
+In version 1.1 the handling of the time offsets is improved.
 This enables PROFFASTpylot now to process measurements near the date line which have been recorded near the dateline, where one local day belongs to two different UTC days and vice versa.

 Three different times are of importance